DataDog/dd-agent-comp-experiments/README.md

 // Foo implements Component#Foo.
 func (f *foo) Foo(key string) string { ... }

+type dependencies struct {
+    fx.In

+    Log log.Component
+    Config config.Component
+    // ...
+}

-func newFoo(log log.Component, config config.Component) Component { ...  }
+func newFoo(deps dependencies) Component { ...  }
 ```

 The constructor `newFoo` is an `fx` constructor, so it can refer to other types and expect them to be automatically supplied.
+For very simple constructors, listing the dependencies inline is OK, but most will want to use the `dependencies` pattern shown above.
+As an `fx` constructor, it can also take an `fx.Lifetime` argument and set up OnStart or OnStop hooks.

-It can return either `Component` if it is infallible, or `(Component, error)` if it could fail.
+The constructor can return either `Component` if it is infallible, or `(Component, error)` if it could fail.
 Failure will crash the agent with a suitable message.
-As an `fx` constructor, it can also take an `fx.Lifetime` argument and set up OnStart and OnStop hooks.

 Within the body of the constructor, it may call methods on other components, as long as that component allows calls to the methods during the setup phase.